ligato/vpp-agent/docs/kvscheduler/kvscheduler.md

   demonstrating the order of operations needed to create a bridge domain.

-* **Graph** of values is a kvscheduler-internal in-memory storage for all configured and pending key-value pairs, with edges representing inter-value relations, such as "depends-on" and "is-derived-from".
+* **Graph** of values is a kvscheduler-internal in-memory storage for all configured and pending key-value pairs, where graph edges represent inter-value relations, such as "depends-on" or "is-derived-from", and graph nodes are the key-value pairs themselves.

   *Note:* configurators - now just "plugins" - no longer have to implement their own caches for pending values.